Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 Not for the first time, Allison felt a stab of doubt at Lewis' competence.
 Though on the rare occasion that he focused...

 She sprung up and converted the document back to English.
-"Okay, let's...The Hunters have left."
+"Okay, let's...
+The Hunters have left."

 "What?"

 "Yeah.
 According to Folctha, they just up and left.
-Says there was a battle over the colony, and now they've just...gone."
+Says there was a battle over the colony, and now they've just... gone."

 Kirk stood very still, processing that information.